sparksammy/GEMS-NT/README.md

 After installed, go to Debug build settings, change build to ISO, then goto Cosmos (new), and finally then disable Debuging.

 When that's done, just build it and enjoy.

+## Benefits of using NT over the old GEMS?
+* More modern, simple, and easy code!
+* Easy to use and compile!
+* Clear fixed!
+* You can finally input commands!
+(Type cmds for commands!)
+* Text doesn't wrap around to the top!
+* All of this (and maybe even more) thanks to Cosmos!